 Embedded Finance – the revolution in online financing

-Customers expect the merchant to offer a fast, convenient, and simple payment method when shopping online.
-Access to a payment gateway is sufficient for smaller purchases, but higher-value goods and services are often financed via credit or leasing.
-So how do you provide customers with the best shopping experience?
-The answer is embedded finance, an almost invisible to the end customer combination of a non-financial service provider with external leasing or credit service, usually in the same sales channel.
+Customers expect the merchant to offer convenient and simple payment method when shopping online.
+How do you provide customers with the best shopping experience?
+The answer is Embedded Finance, an almost invisible to the end customer combination of a non-financial service provider with external leasing or credit service.

 In this article you will find: